The Guide to Horsepower: Definition, History, and Physics

 8. Why High Horsepower Isn't Everything

-While a high horsepower number is excellent for marketing, it is not the sole indicator of performance.
+A high horsepower number is great for marketing, but it is not the sole indicator of performance.
 Two other factors are critical:

-A massive semi-truck might have 600 hp, while a Ferrari has 600 hp.
-The Ferrari is fast because it is light; the truck is slow because it weighs 80,000 lbs.
-The ratio of power to weight determines acceleration.
+Power-to-Weight Ratio: A massive semi-truck might have 600 hp, and a sports car might also have 600 hp.
+The sports car is fast because it is light; the truck is slow because it is incredibly heavy.
+The ratio of power to weight dictates acceleration.